vlstill/presentations/pds_s2018a/pres.md

   . . .

-- reordering of instructions might be also observable
+- reordering of instructions might be also observable (not on `x86`)

   . . .